By Andrew Westcott

 Quoted from a technical paper: (source: Sensitivity regulator)

-"During field trails of the 700 type telephone it was found that on short lines the telephone was too loud.
+"During field trials of the 700 type telephone it was found that on short lines the telephone was too loud.
 An automatic regulator, Regulator No.1 is included to limit the sensitivity on short lines whilst allowing full efficiency on long lines."

 "The method of automatic regulation used is that of including a line-current sensitive regulator within the telephone.
 The regulator circuit can be seen consisting basically of a variable-loss network having a low d.c. resistance in series with the transmitter, with connections to the receiver circuit.
 It provides shunt paths across the transmitter and receiver, such that, on short lines with full feeding current (say 95mA), the shunt impedance is low, thus more current will be shunted away from the transmitter and receiver, reducing their sensitivity.
 On long lines with currents 30-40mA, the shunt impedance rises to several kilo ohms, thus the shunt currents are very small, and the sensitivity of the transmitter and receiver is normal."